Welcome to the Institutional Biosafety Committee

 - As a recipient/host for or source of a pathogenic and/or genetically modified organism

 - As a recipient of biological toxins in vitro

-The University of Chicago lacks facilities requiring BSL4 or ABSL4 containment.
+Regardless of the source of financial support, all research with biohazards must be approved by the IBC and conform to IBC policies and procedures.
+The University of Chicago (both main campus and HTRL) lacks facilities requiring BSL4 or ABSL4 containment.
 Therefore, research requiring such containment cannot be performed at the University of Chicago.
-Investigators wishing to perform research requiring BL3 or ABSL3 containment should consult with the University of Chicago Office of Biological Safety prior to grant preparation or IBC protocol submission.
+The HTRL does maintain BSL3 and ABSL3 containment laboratories.
+Investigators wishing to perform research requiring BSL3 or ABSL3 containment should consult with the University of Chicago’s Office of Research Safety prior to grant preparation or IBC protocol submission.